Science Applications International (NYSE:SAIC) Issues Quarterly Earnings Results

-Science Applications International (NYSE:SAIC – Get Rating) posted its quarterly earnings results on Monday.
-The information technology services provider reported $2.04 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.63 by $0.41, MarketWatch Earnings reports.
-The firm had revenue of $1.97 billion for the quarter, compared to analysts’ expectations of $1.86 billion.
+Science Applications International (NYSE:SAIC – Get Rating) announced its quarterly earnings results on Monday.
+The information technology services provider reported $2.04 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.63 by $0.41, MarketWatch Earnings reports.
 Science Applications International had a return on equity of 23.84% and a net margin of 3.58%.
-The company’s revenue for the quarter was up 10.4% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.50 EPS.
+The firm had revenue of $1.97 billion for the quarter, compared to the consensus estimate of $1.86 billion.
+During the same period in the prior year, the company posted $1.50 earnings per share.
+The company’s quarterly revenue was up 10.4% on a year-over-year basis.
 Science Applications International updated its FY24 guidance to $6.80-7.00 EPS and its FY 2024 guidance to $6.80-$7.00 EPS.

 Science Applications International Announces Dividend

 The business also recently declared a quarterly dividend, which will be paid on Friday, April 28th.
-Investors of record on Friday, April 14th will be given a $0.37 dividend.
+Shareholders of record on Friday, April 14th will be given a $0.37 dividend.
 This represents a $1.48 dividend on an annualized basis and a yield of 1.38%.
-The ex-dividend date of this dividend is Thursday, April 13th.
-Science Applications International’s payout ratio is currently 30.83%.
+The ex-dividend date is Thursday, April 13th.
+Science Applications International’s payout ratio is 30.83%.

 Science Applications International Corp. is a provider of technical, engineering and enterprise information technology (IT) services.
 Its offerings include engineering, systems integration and information technology offerings for large, complex government projects and offer a broad range of services with a targeted emphasis on higher end, differentiated technology services, and end-to-end services spanning the entire spectrum of its customers IT infrastructure.